-For many years, those who lived in Greenville, or visited professionals, and promotes livability for families and from surrounding areas by train, walked between the places they needed to go.
+For many years, those who lived in Greenville, or visited from surrounding areas by train, walked between the places they needed to go.
 Small streets defined by short blocks and many connections were built to connect neighborhoods with commercial and employment areas resulting in public spaces built for people.